On the Optimality of Gaussian Code-books for Signaling over a Two-Users Weak Gaussian Interference Channel: Introduction

+For given values of $P_{U_1}$, $P_{V_1}$, $P_{U_2}$, $P_{V_2}$ satisfying \ref{13-1} and \ref{13-2}, maximizing $ R_{U_1}+R_{V_1} + \mu\left(R_{U_2}+R_{V_2}\right)$ in \ref{13-0} subject to \ref{NNEq6ttV} to \ref{NNEq7} is a linear program for which the number of constraints among \ref{NNEq6ttV} to \ref{NNEq7} satisfied with equality (active constraints) is at least equal to the number of non-zero rate values among $R_{U_1}$, $R_{V_1}$, $R_{U_2}$, $R_{V_2}$ (basic variables).
+Non-zero rate values among $R_{U_1}$, $R_{V_1}$, $R_{U_2}$, $R_{V_2}$ can be computed in terms of the mutual information quantities by solving the system of linear equations corresponding to the active constraints.

+Solving the optimization problem in \ref{13-0} to \ref{NNEq6ttV} entails: (a) For each user, partitioning the available power between the public and private messages, referred to as power allocation {\em over messages}. (b) Determining the optimal density function for each message codebook. (c) Identifying the active constraints among \ref{NNEq6ttV} to \ref{NNEq7}. (d) Determining the encoding and decoding procedures for each user.
+The term {\em coding strategy}, or simply {\em strategy}, refers to the selection of items (a)–(d) for each user at a given point on the boundary.
+The optimization problem in \ref{13-0} to \ref{NNEq7} pertains to a single time-sharing phase.
+Forming the upper concave envelope requires time sharing among multiple phases, together with optimizing power allocation {\em over time}, which governs how each user’s power is distributed across the time-sharing phases to maximize the overall weighted sum-rate.
+Note that each time-sharing phase is equipped with a coding strategy that maximizes the contribution of that phase to the overall weighted sum-rate.

-Focusing on the single-letter case, boundary is traversed by changing the power allocation between public and private message(s), refereed to as ``power reallocation'' hereafter.
-Each step starts from a point on the boundary, and then optimum code-books are found such that the corresponding step ends in another point on the boundary.
-Power reallocation values corresponding to such a step satisfy
+Having established the optimality of single-letter Gaussian codebooks, it is of interest to characterize the points on the boundary of the capacity region.
+Owing to the large number of optimization parameters, this is a challenging problem.
+To simplify the analysis, we focus on traversing the boundary by varying the power allocation between the public and private messages, referred to hereafter as {\em power reallocation} (over messages).
+Each step begins at a point on the boundary.
+The power allocation over messages is then perturbed, and the optimal codebooks corresponding to the new allocation are determined such that the step terminates at another point on the boundary.
+The power reallocation values corresponding to such a step satisfy

 With some misuse of notations, hereafter power reallocation vectors are denoted as